Costochondritis vs. Heart Attack: Knowing the Difference

 - Bornholm disease

-As several conditions that mimic costochondritis can result in fatality, it is vital to get your symptoms checked by a qualified healthcare professional.
+As several conditions that mimic costochondritis can be life-threatening, it is vital to get your symptoms checked by a qualified healthcare professional.

 Costochondritis vs. Heart Attack